Highlights

 Continuing on with research into my sophomore year, the lab’s graduate students and I explored other swarm robotics concepts including Turing patterns and how they could enable Loopy to morph or undergo transformation.

 We applied reaction-diffusion-mediated Turing pattern models to Loopy, showing how biologically inspired approaches can generate adaptable and dynamic morphologies in robot swarms.
-As a result of this research, I co-authored an IROS 2023 paper on Loopy.

 Smith, T., Butts, M., Adkins, N., Gu, Y., “Swarm of One: Bottom-up Emergence of Stable Robot Bodies from Identical Cells,” IEEE/RSJ IROS 2023, Oct 2023.